 Approximately 97 ha of farmland surrounding the Project was rehabilitated in 2015 and 2016 (Figure 2).
-These areas contain two sites that are 5 ha each where the Threatened flora, Eremophila resinosa, was sown with the direct seeding mix.
+These areas contain two sites that are 5 ha each, these sites are where the Threatened flora, Eremophila resinosa, was sown with the direct seeding mix.
 Revegetation was undertaken across six sites utilising direct seeding and planting of tubestock (Table 1).